-You will be able to apply what you learn in a master's program with an emphasis in talent development to school settings and non-traditional educational settings.
+You will be able to apply what you learn in a master's program with an emphasis in talent development to school settings and out-of-school educational settings.
 Our graduates have applied their knowledge and skills from this program to a wide variety of career pathways, including but not limited to:

 - classroom teachers in P-12 schools